Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Model Description

 Where $M_{GL}~\units{\mu g}$ is the metformin amount in the gastrointestina lumen, parameters $k_{g o},k_{g g},k_{p g},k_{g l},k_{p l}$, $k_{l p},k_{p o}~\units{min^{-1}}$ are transfer rate constants between the compartments, and $M_{O}$ is the flow rate of orally ingested metformin which is modelled as:

-Where $A,B~\units{\mu g/min}$ and $\alpha_{M},\beta_{M}~\units{min^{-1}}$ are constant parameters that were identified in \cite{Sun2011}.
-These parameters were identified with data in which patients were taking only $0.5~\units{\mu g}$ doses of metformin.
+Where $A,B~\units{\mu g\,min^{-1}}$ and $\alpha_{M},\beta_{M}~\units{min^{-1}}$ are constant parameters that were identified in \cite{Sun2011}.
+These parameters were identified with data in which patients were taking only a $500~\units{mg}$ oral dose of metformin.
 Therefore, the model is modified in this work to take into account different amount of doses at different times by introducing the following: